Last ticket sold at 4:00 PM

 Have you got bats in your home in South Florida?
 Check out our information sheet to help you know what to do: (English version) (Spanish version)

-Little is known about our largest and most endangered bat in Florida, the Florida bonneted bat (Eumops floridanus).
-Its total population is believed to only be in the hundreds.
-It gained federal protection under the Endangered Species Act in late 2013.
-Its range is very limited to the southern tip of Florida and intolerance for cold temperatures keeps it from expanding northward.
+Not much is known about our largest and most endangered bat in Florida, the Florida bonneted bat (Eumops floridanus), compared to many other bat species in North America.
+It gained federal protection under the Endangered Species Act in October 2013.
+Its range is very limited to just the southern part of Florida and intolerance for cold temperatures keeps it from expanding northward.
 Unlike other bats in North America, it is more like a tropical bat species that doesn't hibernate.

 These are two large chamber bat houses occupied by Florida bonneted bats in a preserve near Punta Gorda.

 Florida bonneted bats tend to form small colonies with numbers ranging from just a few individuals to dozens.
 They appear to prefer to roost in cavities, whether natural or artificial.
-As of early 2016, there are a very few known roosts for the species.
-Known roosts are in specially made bat boxes in Ft.
-Myers and near the Punta Gorda area and also in roofs of homes and condominiums in Coral Gables and Kendall.
-Natural roosts in tree cavities at the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Babcock Webb Wildlife Management Area and the Avon Park Air Force Range.
+Known artificial roosts are in specially made bat boxes in Ft.
+Myers, Miami and near the Punta Gorda area and also in roofs of homes and condominiums in Coral Gables and Kendall.
+Natural roosts in tree cavities occur at the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Babcock Webb Wildlife Management Area and the Avon Park Air Force Range.

 Florida bonneted bat roost under Spanish tile in Coral Gables